 associated with Burns Night.
 There are all sorts of examples of tartan wear

-available for ladies, ranging from tartan sashes and handbags to scarves and
+available for ladies, ranging from tartan sashes and brooches to scarves and

 shawls.
 Those who really

 want to make an impression and celebrate their Scottish heritage may even choose